 Immediately reduce heat and give it all one gently stir.
-Allow to simmer uncovered from anywhere between 15 to 30 minutes (timing depends on the type of quinoa) and until ALL of the water has evaporated.
+Allow to simmer uncovered from anywhere between 15 to 30 minutes (timing depends on the type and amount of quinoa) and until ALL of the water has evaporated.
 Don’t touch them or stir them anymore until they are done.

 But honestly, I never time the quinoa.
 This is what I always do: Half way through simmering when the water has reduced, make a small well or hole so that you can see the bottom of the pot.
 Let it cook more, checking the well from time to time.
 When there is no more water that’s shimmering at the bottom, they are done!
 Take pot off the heat and give the quinoa a gently stir.

 Makes 3 cups cooked quinoa.

 Transfer the cooked quinoa to a bowl to cool.
 Here, I transferred it directly to the bowl with the cooked lentils.
 Toss gently to mix them.